-- Recording of year of birth and age of living children.
+- 1) Recording of year of birth and age of living children.
 For day of the birth in Q. 216, it is permissible to record Code '98' for DON'T KNOW as an answer.
-For month of the birth in Q. 216, it is possible to record Code '98' for DON'T KNOW, but this code should only be used when it is not possible to come up with an estimate.
-However, for year of birth (Q. 216) and age of living children (Q. 218), you must record an answer.
+However, for month and year of birth (Q. 216) and age of living children (Q. 219), you must record an answer.
 It is very important to obtain information for these questions, so you must probe for this information and, if necessary, work with the respondent to obtain a best estimate on the basis of the woman's answers. - 2) Recording of information on twins (or triplets, etc.).
 If there are any twins, record the information about each twin on a separate line.
 If the twins are the respondent's last birth and if one twin is dead, record the living twin first.
 By doing this, you will be able to talk about the living twin when you get to Section 3, which may be more comforting for the respondent. - 3) Checking birth interval.
 Check the dates of each birth.
 If any two children are reported born less than seven months apart, e.g., December 2018 and May 2019, probe and correct the dates.
 Either the December birth occurred earlier or the May birth occurred later, or both.